statelyai/xstate/.changeset/olive-months-shave.md

 'xstate': major
 ---

-All errors caught while executing the actor should now consistently error its snapshot and should be reported to the outermost `error` listener if they stay unhandled.
+All errors caught while executing the actor should now consistently include the error in its `snapshot.error` and should be reported to the closest `error` listener.